MSH/eTBManager3/README.md

 ### Supported databases

-By now, only two databases are supported:
+For now, only two databases are supported:

 * MySQL 5.5+ - Recommended when installing in a server computer;
 * HSQLDB - Recommended when installing in a desktop computer for off-line and local usage;